jilleb/fCavEX/README.md

 # CavEX

-*Cave Explorer* is a Wii homebrew game with the goal to recreate most of the core survival aspects up until Beta 1.7.3.
-Any features beyond *will not* be added.
+*Cave Explorer* is a Wii homebrew game with the goal to recreate most of the core survival aspects up until Beta 1.7.3. ~~Any features beyond *will not* be added.~~

+This is an experimental fork with all kinds of changes and additions.
+Some additions may not be from the original game and some mechanics may be different - this fork is not aiming for a 1:1 recreation.

 ---